 Welcome to AZPOINT

 Welcome to AZPOINT, the Arizona Protective Order Initiation and Notification Tool.
-Through an interview in this portal, you can quickly and accurately fill out the forms that are needed to request an Order of Protection at an Arizona court.
+Through an interview in this portal, you can quickly fill out the forms that you need to ask for an Order of Protection at an Arizona court.
 An Order of Protection is a court order that is issued to stop a person from committing domestic violence or from contacting other people protected by the order.
 The portal will also help you figure out whether you (the plaintiff) and the person from whom you are seeking protection (the defendant) have a qualifying relationship for an Order of Protection.*

 *If you do not have a qualifying relationship for an Order of Protection, you may be eligible to apply for an Injunction Against Harassment.
 You must be able to allege one instance of sexual violence or at least two incidents during the past year during which the defendant harassed you.